 First layer of anger

 Uncontrolled anger puts you in an ironic predicament of attempting to gain control by losing control.
 At times, it can seem to be working, but over time after consistent outbursts it does just the opposite.
 Yelling at your employees to get things done works at first.
 Soon though they will either shrivel from fear of your temper, which can cripple their ability to get things done, or leave the company hoping to find a boss who doesn’t blow up on them every chance they get.
 Within the context of a relationship with a significant other, things aren’t much different.
 Depending upon the spouse, they may shrivel in fear or match your anger with their own.
-Regardless, over time, there will be a lack of intimacy and connection, leading to drifting apart, which will feel like living with a stranger.
+Regardless, over time, there will be a lack of intimacy and connection, leading to drifting apart, which ends in feelings of hopelessness or apathy.

 A little deeper

-Anger isn’t what it seems on the surface.
-Underneath the raised voice and red face is oftentimes a lack of support and fulfillment.
+The interesting thing about anger is that there is more than what it seems on the surface.
+Underneath the raised voice and red face are people who feel unsupported and unfulfilled.
 The angry boss and spouse long for support and connection, and when they don’t get it, they lash out, attempting to control people or situations to get that support.
 Whether that’s projects done on time or the chores done around the house, it is all an attempt at connection and support.
 The angry boss has his own boss, who demands results, and he needs his employees to perform or he will get into serious trouble.
 So when he asks his employees to get things done, and they don’t, it seems like a personal attack and he becomes angry.
 The same goes for the angry spouse.
 They ask for the chores to be done because when they weren’t done before mom or dad got home growing up, they were punished or ridiculed.
 So now a messy house brings up feelings of anxiety and whenever their significant other refuses to do chores, it seems like they don’t care about them or how they feel.